Mortgage Questions and Answers

-Again, there are a lot of possibilities here, including fixed-rate mortgages and adjustable-rate mortgages.
+Again, there are a lot of loan options here, including fixed-rate mortgages and adjustable-rate mortgages.
 You might want to start with the fixed rate vs. ARM argument, then go from there.

 If you’re comfortable with an ARM, you can explore the many options available.
 If you know fixed is the only way to go with a home loan, you can determine whether a shorter-term option like the 15-year fixed is in your budget and best interest.

 16. How big of a down payment do I need?

 That depends on a lot of factors, including the type of loan you choose, the property type, the occupancy type, and so on.

-I can tell you that there are still zero down mortgage options available in certain situations, and widely available 3% and 3.5% down options.
+I can tell you that there are still zero down mortgage options available in certain situations, and widely available 3% and 3.5% down options for a home purchase.
 Put simply, you can still get a mortgage with a relatively small down payment, assuming it’s owner-occupied and not a vacation home or investment property.